 Choosing social media channels for your business is not as obvious as it once was.
 In the early days, just having a presence on the Big Three networks—Facebook, Twitter, and LinkedIn—was a major accomplishment for B2B companies.

-In 2014, of course, we can see the number of social media channels is expanding.
-And so is B2B participation.
 According to HubSpot, more than one million SMB marketers now use social media in North America alone.
 As more businesses join the party, just showing up isn’t enough (if it ever was in the first place).